Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 ![responsive mock-up](...)

 This is a quiz about Indian weddings.
-It lets the user test their knowledge about some of the most common events - usually called "functions" - of a traditional Indian Hindu wedding.
+It lets the user test their knowledge about some of the most common events - usually called "functions" - found in a traditional Indian Hindu wedding.
 On the website and in this readme, the terms "Hindu wedding" and "Indian wedding" are used interchangeably.

 ## Table of Contents